 The kidneys, each about the size of a fist, are located in the lower back.
 They are connected to the bladder by narrow tubes called ureters.
 The kidneys act as filters for the bloodstream.
 They catch needed substances and return them to circulation.
 They also dispose of unneeded substances in urine.
 Urine collects in the bladder and then passes through another narrow tube called the urethra and before exiting the body.

 Kidney stones are formed when minerals and other substances accumulate in the kidneys.
 They become so concentrated that they crystallize into solid particles.
 Under normal circumstances, urine contains chemicals that keep this from happening.
 This action can fail under certain conditions.
 If the resulting crystallized particles remain small, they can pass through the urinary system without problems.
 Larger stones, though, can become lodged in the kidney or further down the urinary tract.

 Copyright © Nucleus Medical Media, Inc.

-There are five main types of kidney stones:
+There are 5 main types of kidney stones:

 Calcium oxalate and calcium phosphate stones

-—These two types are the most common.
+—These 2 types are the most common.
 They make up about 80% of cases.
 These kidney stones usually form when the concentration of calcium or other minerals in the urine becomes too high.

 —These stones are composed of ammonium, magnesium, and phosphate salts.
 These develop as the result of a urinary tract infection.